Jack Beby: Playing career

-Coaching career
+Managerial career

 From 1948 to 1951, Beby was manager of Greek club AEK Athens.
 During his tenure he attempted to impose an element of professionalism on the team's approach to its work.
 He introduced shirt numbering, which had not previously been used in Greece, and set the team up to play in the WM formation, the system then generally used in Britain.
 He led the team to consecutive victories in the Greek Cup, in 1949 and 1950, before leaving the club suddenly in 1951.
 He later told the Daily Express that AEK provided him with a furnished house and paid him £31 a week tax free.

 In August 1951, he was appointed coach of amateur club Ilford, then playing in the Isthmian League; he was the first professional to hold the position.
 By the start of the 1954–55 season, he was working as trainer and coach of Faversham Town; it was reported that "although his time at Salters Lane was relatively short, it was noted there were already signs of better football."